Sinux1/simulations/mytest1/vis/README.md

 # Visualisation files
 ## Place them into the same directory as your executable
-I have not changed these very much from the example B1 that I got it from.
+I have not changed these very much from the example that I got them from.
-I have changed things specific to this current simulation.
+Since the mac files need to be in the directory with the executable, the mac files being used may be found in build or cmake-build-debug..